 3. The great majority of our interventions focus on addressing cognitions as mechanisms of change.
 We appeal to people’s logic and rationality rather than recognising that much of what we do and how we behave, including our health behaviours, is governed as much by how we feel and how engaged we are emotionally as it is with whatever we plan and intend to do.(4)

-Individual differences in response to interventions and variation in motives
+Southampton PRegnancy Intervention for the Next Generation - Individual differences in response to interventions and variation in motivation

 Interventions are usually designed as a ‘one-size-fits-all’, thus setting-up a stumbling block to the success of health behaviour change interventions since we know there is considerable variation in participant engagement.
 This is evident from the point at which people decide to take part in the first place, to their engagement with and maintenance of behavioural changes beyond the duration of the intervention.

 In a recent process evaluation study, we examined the role of individual differences in how women engaged in a pregnancy trial of nutritional supplementation, the SPRING trial.
 In the Southampton PRegnancy Intervention for the Next Generation (SPRING) randomised control trial, we have combined a behaviour change approach with vitamin D supplementation.(5) The trial aimed to 1) assess the efficacy of a behaviour change intervention (Healthy Conversation Skills)(6) in improving the diet quality of pregnant women; 2) assess the efficacy of oral daily vitamin D supplementation in improving the vitamin D status of pregnant women; and 3) to explore the efficacy of an intervention combining vitamin D supplementation and behaviour change support in improving the diet quality and nutritional status of pregnant women.

-Healthy Conversation Skills (HCS) is a set of skills for health and social care practitioners designed to support behaviour change developed in collaboration with local health services in Southampton, UK.(7) By using these skills, healthcare practitioners aim to encourage patients to reflect on their health behaviours and empower them to find their own solutions to overcome barriers to change.
+Healthy Conversation Skills (HCS) is a set of skills for health and social care practitioners designed to support behaviour change developed in collaboration with local health services in Southampton, UK.(7) By using these skills, trained SPRING nurses aimed to encourage women to reflect on their health behaviours and empower them to find their own solutions to overcome barriers to change.
 This is facilitated through conversations with patients that are driven by open discovery questions, beginning with ‘how’ or ‘what,’ encouraging patients to reflect on the changes they would like to make, and on their personal circumstances.
 HCS-trained practitioners listen rather than give advice, and facilitate the setting of health goals and plans that are Specific, Measurable, Action-oriented, Realistic, Timed, Evaluated and Reviewed (SMARTER).

 We carried out two studies as part of this process evaluation.
 The first explored what underlies women's decisions whether or not to participate in a clinical trial during pregnancy and what could be done to increase recruitment.(8) Only around 30% of clinical trials manage to reach their target sample size in the intended time.(9) Our understanding of what makes people take part and engage in health interventions, and consequentially how effective those interventions are, is largely based on speaking to individuals who do participate.
 We wanted to know why women were reluctant to take part in our trials since we know little about what stops them.
 We combined quantitative survey data about their reasons for declining from 296 pregnant women who declined to participate in SPRING, with interview data from two groups of women: 30 who declined to participate in SPRING and 44 women who took part.